radanskoric/masterhotwire/src/index.md

 After introducing each concept, the book takes another step and explains how each part of Hotwire actually works under the hood.
 This is what you need to know that you picked the best solution.
 This is what enables you to debug issues in **minutes, not hours**.

 ![An image sample of a deep dive chapter](/images/pdfsampledeepdive.png){: .fade-vertical width="100%"}
+*A sample of a deep dive chapter from the PDF version of the book* {: .center }

 ### What if you're too busy?